topkecleon/telegram-bot-bash/README.txt

   bin/send_message.sh --help

-You can also source bashbot for use in your scripts, for more information see Expert_Use.
+You can also source bashbot for use in your scripts, for more information see Expert Use [doc/4_expert.md].

 Blocked by telegram?